datariker/datariker/README.md

  <h3 align="center"><strong>𝐄𝐱𝐭𝐫𝐚/𝐁𝐘𝐈</strong></h3>
   <TABLE BORDER>
     <tr>
-      <td><p>⛔ Anti-censorship, anti-capitalist, anti-authoritarian</p>
+      <td><p>⛔ Anti-censorship, anti-capitalist, anti-authoritarian, anti-fascist, you get the just XD</p>
-      <p>🍭 I like roleplaying, AUs, fanfiction, fanart, drawing, cosplaying, and all the classic fandom-y things.</p>
+      <p>🍭 I like roleplaying, AUs, fanfiction, fanart, drawing, cosplaying, and all the classic fandom-y things.
+I would love to cosplay with people and/or go to fandom cons!
+Also any art, writing, etc challenges are cool!</p>
-      <p>💟 Multishipper, pro(fessional)shiper, darkshipper, comshipper, plus anything else.</p>
+      <p>💟 Multishipper, pro(fessional)shiper, darkshipper, comshipper, plus anything else.
+I'm not guilty about what I ship but if some genuinely makes you uncomfortable, then I won't bring up darkships/comships/whatever around you.
+I have absolutely no problem with that!</p>
-      <p>❓ No DNI list.
+      <p>❓ No STRICT DNI list.
 I do not judge people based on one (or a few) characteristics that they have.
-If we end up not getting along, then so be it.
-I'd rather have tried then not tried.</p>
+HOWEVER, I'm not a big fan of drama, so if you tend to start drama, please just keep it away from me.
+Most people reading this are from PT, and I'm just there to meet new people, chill, and make ponies, not start fights.</p>
       <p>🇨🇭 Diagnosed with depression and anxiety.
-I have had extensive emotional trauma so I have a very hard time interacting/socializing and I may come off as rude or standoffish even though I don't mean it.
-I sometimes have evident personality changes but I don't know/think it's anything relating to DID, OSDD, or any other similar disorder.
-I can be very paranoid at times, which may effect how I act.</p>
+I have had extensive emotional trauma so I have a very hard time interacting/socializing (so, really, don't expect me to be perfectly fine all the time??).
+I usually open up once someone interacts first, but I am still super awkward until I get to know you!</p>
-      <p>☘️ This profile is always subject to updates.</p>
+      <p>☘️ I am ALWAYS updating this profile</p>
-      <p>❤️‍🩹 I work in healthcare ＜3 </p>
+      <p>❤️‍🩹 I've worked in healthcare ＜3 </p>
       <p>Thank you for reading!</p>
       </td>
     </tr>